 The best kind: Nursing sleep bras!
 Sleep bras are specially made to be soft and comfy to give you the best possible sleep.
 They give light support without being too constrictive.
 Most nursing sleep bras are seamless and don’t have annoying plastic clips to irritate your skin.
 They are also super easy to pull aside for sleepy middle-of-the-night feeds.

 - isn’t too snug so that it doesn’t feel restrictive.
-As long as it’s fits adequately to give you some light support, that’s enough.
+As long as it fits well enough to give you some light support, that’s good enough.

 - is made of breathable natural material like cotton or bamboo.